xeladu/xeladu/README.md

 - 💻 Passionate software developer for many years
 - ❤  Enthusiastic and passionate about coding
 - 📝 I regularly write articles on [https://xeladu.medium.com](https://xeladu.medium.com)
+- ✍ All my tutorials are also available on [QuickCoder](https://quickcoder.org)
 - 🏬 My digital products, ebooks and freebies can be found on [Gumroad](https://xeladu.gumroad.com)
 - 📙 Here is an [overview of my published articles and digital products](https://xeladu.medium.com/%E2%84%B9-xeladus-info-point-find-quickly-what-you-need-bbe620e97d8c)